TSMC CEO appalling remarks on Chinese robots, inferiority to nVidia Huang, What about Taiwan’s robotics?

 Obstacles argue that Nvidia has significant commercial interests in China (China accounts for 20% of Nvidia’s revenue), and that this was a necessary move to appease China.

 However, looking at major publicly listed companies in the United States, which CEO doesn’t make such a statement?
-Even if they have withdrawn from the Chinese market or the Chinese market accounts for a small percentage of their revenue, they wouldn’t be so reckless as to publicly make a statement like Wei Zhejia’s.
+Even if they have withdrawn from the Chinese market or the Chinese market accounts for a small percentage of their revenue, they wouldn’t be so reckless as to publicly make a statement like Wei’s.

 Incorrect Statements on Quantum Computing